-- 1. If any volunteer has a concern about the volunteer work, he will present that concern to the staff member responsible for his oversight (teacher, appropriate Administrator, Administrative Assistant, Volunteer Coordinator, etc.). - 2.
-If the problem is not resolved, then the concern should be presented to the appropriate Administrator.
+- 1. If any volunteer has a concern about the volunteer work, they will present that concern to the staff member responsible for his oversight (teacher, appropriate Administrative Director, Administrative Assistant, Volunteer Coordinator, etc.). - 2.
+If the problem is not resolved, then the concern should be presented to the appropriate Administrative Director.
 This must be done through a phone call or visit to the office to schedule an appointment. - 3.
-After investigation and reflection by the Administrator, his/her decision will be final.
+After investigation and reflection by the Administrative Director, his/her decision will be final.